Fairview Fire

-The Fairview Fire is a deadly and destructive wildfire that burned during the 2022 California wildfire season southwest of Valle Vista and east of Hemet in Riverside County, California in the United States.
+The Fairview Fire was a deadly and destructive wildfire that burned during the 2022 California wildfire season southwest of Valle Vista and east of Hemet in Riverside County, California in the United States.
 The fire ignited on September 5, 2022, during a severe heatwave that had plagued much of the southwest throughout early September and, due to the extreme weather conditions, grew to a deadly and destructive conflagration in the chaparral-filled foothills within just several hours of igniting.

-The fire fatally injured two civilians attempting to flee from the fire and severely injured another, as well as destroying thirteen structures.
+The fire fatally injured two civilians attempting to flee from the fire and severely injured another, as well as destroying 13 structures.
 As of September 10, the fire has grown to 28307 acre.

-Events

-Context
+Background

-Much of Southern California area that had been stricken by a prolonged drought and was in the midst of experiencing a severe heatwave which further exacerbated conditions during the week of the fire.
+Much of the Southern California area had been stricken by a prolonged drought and was in the midst of experiencing a severe heatwave which further exacerbated conditions during the week of the fire.
 Although there had not been any recent significant fire history through the chaparral dense canyons east of Hemet leading up to the Fairview Fire, two significant fires—the 2013 Mountain Fire & 2018 Cranston Fire—had burned a combined 40,000 acres and dozens of structures in the Mountain Center region just east of the Fairview Fire's footprint.
 Additionally, to the west of the Fairview Fire, the 1993 California Fire & 2003 Mountain Fire burned a combined 35,000 acres and hundreds of structures within the fire area.

+Progression

 September 5

-The fire was reported at approximately 3:37 pm PDT on September 5, and was soon dubbed the Fairview incident due to its proximity to Fairview Avenue near Bautista Road.
+The fire was reported at approximately 3:37 p.m.
+PDT on September 5, and was soon dubbed the Fairview incident due to its proximity to Fairview Avenue near Bautista Road.
 The fireline immediately exhibited extreme-to-critical growth as the first reports indicated the fire covered 20 acres and was rapidly expanding to the south and west toward Simpson Park and nearby rural residences.
-The wildland-urban interface of which the fire was burning in lead to difficulty establishing structure protection and evacuation efforts were hampered as the fire rapidly exploded to an estimated 600 acres within an hour of burning.
+The wildland–urban interface in which the fire was burning in led to difficulty establishing structure protection and evacuation efforts were hampered as the fire rapidly exploded to an estimated 600 acres within an hour of burning.
 The fire continued its dramatic push toward west into the lower foothills of Hemet before wind conditions changed direction, sending the fire east back into and toward the chaparral dense hillsides.
-By 10:40 pm PDT that evening, the fireline had reportedly expanded to 2,703 acres and had already destroyed seven structures and killed two civilians while severely injuring another.
+By 10:40 p.m.
+PDT that evening, the fireline had reportedly expanded to 2,703 acres and had already destroyed seven structures and killed two civilians while severely injuring another.